Geologist Licensing Board

 Member Role Term expires

-Carrie Gillum Geologist/Hydrogeologist May 1, 2026
+Carrie Gillum Geologist/Hydrogeologist – Vice Chair May 1, 2026

-James Struthers Geologist/Engineering Geologist May 1, 2023
+Jim Struthers Geologist/Engineering Geologist – Secretary May 1, 2027

 Vacant Public Member